- Working with Children, Young People and Families

 You could work in either a mainstream or special school, focusing on individual children who have additional needs, autism, visually impaired, or other severe learning difficulties.

-You would utilise your skills to support new parents - vulnerable parents - to develop effective parenting skills in relation to nutrition, behaviour, learning, and social development.
-Your role could be attached to schools or to third sector groups such as the NSPCC, Barbados, Family Action etc
+You could utilise your skills to support new parents - vulnerable parents - to develop effective parenting skills in relation to nutrition, behaviour, learning, and social development.
+Your role could be attached to schools or to third sector groups such as the NSPCC, Barnardo's, Family Action etc.